 In practice, freezing individual slices of bread is a great way to get the best of both worlds: conveniently sliced bread that can be reheated at a moment's notice that also keeps for a very long time in the freezer (I've done a month or so, but this could probably go longer).
 When reheated, the bread comes out like freshly baked bread that's perfectly toasted.

-The process is simple: once your loaf of bread is cooled thoroughly, slice it completely from end-to-end.
+The process is simple: once your loaf of bread is cooled thoroughly, slice it completely from end to end.
 Then place the pieces in a freezer Ziploc bag, one on top of the other, in an alternating pattern (place a layer on the bottom from side to side, then place slices on top of the bottom layer turned 90°) and press out as much air as possible.
-Then, place the bag in the freezer until the slices are fully frozen.
+Then, place the bag in the freezer until the slices are frozen.
 At this point, take one or two slices out and reheat them in the toaster to your liking.
 The plastic freezer bag can be used many times without discarding.

-This method uses a little more material to make work, but it's a great option if you know you’ll want an entire loaf of bread for some use in the future.
+This method uses a little more material to work, but it's a great option if you want an entire loaf of bread for some use in the future.
 A good example might be if you bake two loaves at one time, plan to eat one this coming week, but want the second loaf for the week or two after.

-Once the baked bread is fully cool, wrap it completely in plastic wrap.
+Once the baked bread is fully cool, wrap it in plastic.
 Then, take the wrapped loaf and put it into a freezer Ziplock bag.
 Press out as much air as possible, then stick the bag in the freezer.
 When you want to eat the bread, take it out to defrost in the fridge for a few days or on the counter overnight.
 Once it thaws completely, store it on the counter via one of the methods described above.